ACR & VPAT Services

 The Voluntary Product Accessibility Template (VPAT) is a template for reporting the level of Web Content Accessibility Guideline (WCAG) conformance of websites, web apps, mobile apps and their digital content, as required by Section 508 of the Rehabilitation Act.
 Since Section 508's update in January 2018, WCAG compliance has been a requirement for all websites, mobile apps, and digital content of federally funded organizations.
 Once completed, the resulting document is known as an Accessibility Conformance Report (ACR).

-While the VPAT has traditionally been a tool for procurement of products and services for government agencies in order to meet Section 508 of the Rehabilitation Act's digital accessibility requirements, commercial entities have begun to use VPATs to demonstrate ADA compliance as well.
+While the VPAT has traditionally been a tool for procurement of products and services for government agencies in order to meet Section 508 of the Rehabilitation Act's digital accessibility requirements, commercial entities have begun to use VPATs & ACRs to demonstrate ADA compliance as well.
 Both the ADA and 508 base accessibility on the same WCAG.
-Whether your a public or commercial entity, a VPAT and subsequent ACR serve as a common tool for measuring and demostrating the accessibility of a digital property.
+Whether you're a public or commercial entity, an ACR serves as a common format for documenting the accessibility of a digital property.

 In its latest version 2.4 released in March of 2021 4 versions of the VPAT were introduced to better suit the requirements of different procurement entities in the US and Europe.